 #1 – Park Entrance

 Aim to be at at the Universal Studios Hollywood turnstiles at least thirty minutes prior to the posted opening time.
 Allow at least twenty minutes to park walk through Citywalk, and get through security.
-A ticket booth attendant should provide you with a map and showtimes guide as you enter.
+A ticket booth attendant should provide you with a map as you enter.
 Rent a stroller in the entry plaza if necessary.

 #2 – Universal Studio Tour